Questions & Answers

 On the iPhone and Mac:

-2. Tap the Upload logs button
+2. Tap Upload logs

 On the watch: